sts10/bottle/readme.markdown

 Bottle has no config options and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.

-I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/), which should be more compatible outside of Ubuntu.
+Note that I'm working on [a Rust port of Bottle](https://github.com/sts10/bottle-rs/), which should be more compatible outside of Ubuntu.

 ## Installation